codingben/maple-fighters/README.md

 A small online game similar to MapleStory.

-Feel free to play [here](https://ukben.dev/maple-fighters).
-Please note that this is a demo.
+## About

+Maple Fighters is a multiplayer online game inspired by MapleStory.
+The goal is to allow players to choose their maple fighters to travel around the game world and fight monsters with other fighters.

 Please **★ Star** this repository if you like it and find it useful.
 Made With ❤ For Open Source Community!

+## Gameplay

+Feel free to play the demo [here](https://ukben.dev/maple-fighters).
+Please note that it is currently offline version.

 ## Screenshots